nltp-ashes/Western-Goods/README.md

 > **The Chernenko Brothers**
 > - 4 missions - started at the Flea Market, Garbage
 > - Help a former soldier turned Mercenary trader to find his missing brother.

+> #### DEVICES MODULE
+>
+> This module adds brand-new devices to the game.
+From a GPS locator to help you find the nearest camp, a laser range finder to adjust your shot on your target, an electronic compass to help you navigate the harsh landscapes of The Zone, to a lighter to illuminate your surroundings in the cold nights, this module has you covered.

+> #### NPCs MODULE
+>
+> This module adds new unique NPCs to game.
+On this own, this module won't have much to offer you, as NPCs will have nothing but a meet dialog.
+This module is meant to be used in conjunction with other modules, like the Flea Market, Procedural Guides, Currencies and Storylines modules.

+> #### FLEA MARKET MODULE *[REQUIRES NPCs MODULE]*
+>
+> The flea market module adds a new feature to the game.
+At the Flea Market, at the Garbage, meet a new NPC that will offer you packages of randomized items at a discount.
+Be quick, offers aren't permanent and expire after some time!

+> #### PROCEDURAL GUIDES MODULE *[REQUIRES NPCs MODULE]*
+>
+> This module will make Ashot (Jupiter), Professor Ozersky (Jupiter) and Peregrine (Yantar) be able to guide the player, using a brand-new system to dynamically make NPCs guides.

+> #### READABLES MODULE
+>
+> The readables module uses one of the functionalities offered by the core module : the ability to read items, whether they would be magazines, or notes, and so on.
+The module adds different kinds of magazines.
+To limit the size of the archive, only the first page of each magazine is available by default.
+Download the [Western Goods Readables Extended](https://github.com/nltp-ashes/Western-Goods/releases/tag/readables-ext) addon to get extra pages.

+> #### CURRENCIES MODULE
+>
+> This module adds new currencies to the game, namely Euros and Dollars.
+You can exchange these currencies, and even make purchases with them if you have the NPCs module installed.

+> #### FOOD MODULE
+>
+> The food module adds a variety of western branded consumables to the game.
+All of them come with custom icons, models, and textures.
+If you use the [Food, drug and drinks animations](https://www.moddb.com/mods/stalker-anomaly/addons/food-drug-and-drinks-animations-reuploaded) addon, you'll also get animations for some of them.

+> #### DRINKS MODULE
+>
+> Similar to the food module, this module adds various european and american drinks to the game.
+Again, they all come with custom icons, models and textures and [FDDA](https://www.moddb.com/mods/stalker-anomaly/addons/food-drug-and-drinks-animations-reuploaded) animations if you use it.

 <table>
   <tr>